AmingAndrei/violence.website/content/factions/pale/ultraviolet/wolf_tags.md

 Integrated Technology

 Embedded within each Wolf Tag is a passive smart chip capable of storing data.
 When scanned by specialised readers, the tag grants access to the Operator's Extended File, which includes a full profile, operational history, medical data, and ability records.
 The tag's chip is updated manually and intermittently by the Executive.
-In instances where a tag has not been synchronized for an extended period, data conflicts may occur between the tag and the master file.
+In instances where a tag has not been synchronised for an extended period, data conflicts may occur between the tag and the master file.

 Usage